Lady Mary Montagu1

 F, #17412, d.
 12 November 1786

 Hon.
-Anne Legge was the daughter of George Legge, Viscount Lewisham and Elizabeth Kaye.2 She married James Brudenell, 5th Earl of Cardigan, son of George Brudenell, 3rd Earl of Cardigan and Hon.
-Elizabeth Bruce, on 24 November 1760 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 12 November 1786, without issue.3,4 She was buried at Trinity Minories.2
+Anne Legge was the daughter of George Legge, Viscount Lewisham and Elizabeth Kaye.2 She married James Brudenell, 5th Earl of Cardigan, son of George Brudenell, 3rd Earl of Cardigan and Lady Elizabeth Bruce, on 24 November 1760 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 12 November 1786, without issue.3,4 She was buried at Trinity Minories.2

 Her married name became Brudenell.
-As a result of her marriage, Hon.
+After her marriage, Hon.
 Anne Legge was styled as Baroness Brudenell of Deene on 17 October 1780.

 Citations